-This project is now complete and the final report has been submitted to USAID/USDA.
+This project is now complete and the final report has been published.
 Some of the key findings of the report include discussion of the fact that USAID and its partners on the ground have already achieved remarkable impacts under the most challenging of circumstances.
 Most food aid now responds to humanitarian crises, and specification of products has to be framed in that context, without ignoring the valuable food-assisted work conducted outside of emergencies.

 Yet, there is much scope for improvement.
 Smarter programming, more careful targeting, greater attention to cost-effectiveness (in relation to planned human outcomes, not just numbers of people “fed”), enhanced coordination and streamlining of U.S. government interagency processes, enhanced policy harmonization among international players, and application of best practice in product formulation and production can markedly increase the impact of U.S. food aid resources.

 Improving the Nutritional Quality of U.S. Food Aid: Recommendations for Changes to Products and Programs

 This review and its summary are part of a long-standing USAID effort to improve the quality of food aid products and programs as priorities and needs evolve.
 The authors here present the findings and recommendations of a two-year assessment of quality issues relating to Title II food aid products.
 The report and its summary address not just the nutritional quality (composition) of food aid, but also the nature of programming and the processes that support programming, from procurement through to delivery.

 - Improving the Nutritional Quality of U.S. Food Aid: Recommendations for Changes to Products and Programs